 From the above it’s clear that the Bushnell Equinox Z & Z2 make for ideal night vision devices.
 They’re perfect for hunting enthusiasts and law enforcement personnel looking for their first monoculars but not willing to spend much on the devices.

-If you’re looking for a long lasting unit, this is the product to pick.
+If you’re looking for a long lasting unit, this is the night vision monocular to pick.
 The construction is top-notch as evidenced by the solid feel of the device.

 Granted, it’s slightly more expensive than other brands such as the SoloMark Digital Vision monocular.
 But the impressive viewing distance and build quality of the unit are worth the extra dollars.
 And since it’s intended for regular outdoor use, you’ll get value for your money.

-Which one will be your new favorite gadget in the field?
+Which digital night vision monocular will be your new favorite gadget in the field?